Hello all, and thanks for reading today.

 If you’re interested in working at Osano, check out our Careers page!

-Arlo Gilbert is the CEO & co-founder of Osano.
-An Austin, Texas native, he has been building software companies for more than 25 years in categories including telecom, payments, procurement, and compliance.
+Arlo Gilbert is the CIO & co-founder of Osano.
+A native of Austin, Texas, he has been building software companies for more than 25 years in categories including telecom, payments, procurement, and compliance.
 In 2005 Arlo invented voice commerce, he has testified before congress on technology issues, and is a frequent speaker on data privacy rights.